dotnet/docs-maui/docs/platform-integration/native-embedding.md

 A .NET MAUI view can then be created and converted to a native view with the `ToPlatformEmbedded` extension method, which requires the <xref:Microsoft.Maui.MauiContext> object as an argument.

-This approach is suitable for scenarios where a native app just needs to embed a simple .NET MAUI UI, and doesn't require access to all .NET MAUI features.
+This approach is suitable for scenarios where a native app needs to embed a simple .NET MAUI UI, but doesn't require access to all .NET MAUI features.
 The disadvantage of this approach is that tooling such as hot reload, and some .NET MAUI features, won't work.

 [!INCLUDE [Create MauiApp as a shared, static instance](includes/static-mauiapp.md)]